 Must be able to work shifts including days, nights, holidays and weekends

-There is promotional opportunity within the emergency communications environment.
-Promotions for ranks of sergeant and lieutenant are accomplished through Civil Service exams.
+There are promotional opportunities within the emergency communications environment through Civil Service exams.

 These positions offer participants the option to be training coordinators, as well as shift and squad managers.
 They work to provide premier customer service for the citizens of Jacksonville through call monitoring, surveys, and development of their assigned personnel.

 Jacksonville is a progressive city, and constantly provides law enforcement and protection for football games, musical festivals, and other special events.
 JSO utilizes the latest in technological support equipment, such as: